lewinnovation/meccanico/docs/models/invoice.md

 4. Invoice number is auto-generated on creation
 5. When marked as paid, `paidAt` timestamp is set
 6. Payment note is optional but recommended for audit trail
+7. Credit notes can be issued to reduce the invoice balance
+8. Remaining balance = Invoice total - Sum of all credit notes
+9. Credit notes cannot exceed the invoice total

 ---